Operator $\ell_p\to\ell_q$ norms of Gaussian matrices: Introduction

-The main difficulty in obtaining Conjecture~\ref{conj:lplq} is to prove the upper estimate, since the lower bound is easy.
-It was known before that the conjecture holds if $p=1$ or $q=\infty$.
-Moreover, for other ranges of $p$ and $q$, it was shown in \cite{GHLP} that the upper bound holds up to multiplicative constants depending logarithmically on the dimensions.
-Our main result states that one may skip these logarithmic factors, so it confirms Conjecture~\ref{conj:lplq}.
+so Conjecture \ref{conj:lplq} holds if $p=1$ or $q=\infty$.
+Moreover, for other ranges of $p$ and $q$ it was shown in \cite{GHLP} that the upper bound holds up to multiplicative constants depending logarithmically on the dimensions.
+Our main result provides the upper bound without these logarithmic factors, so it confirms Conjecture~\ref{conj:lplq}.

 \begin{thm} If $p^*, q\in [2,\infty)$, then for every deterministic matrix $A=(a_{ij})_{i\le m,j\le n}$ we have

 \end{thm}